Zac-HD/hypofuzz/notes/precis.md

 ## Revenue
+This section is indicative, since I don't actually have any customers yet, but I believe the broad strokes are reasonably accurate.

 Per https://hypofuzz.com/pricing/ I expect to have two broad sources of revenue:

 - subscription payments, at USD $99, $249, or $999 per month (or custom enterprise plans)